MadsLudvig/BigAss3DPronter/README.md

 | Steel frame                                  |    1     |                                                              |     NaN     |
 | Mounting adapter for servo motor to extruder |    1     |                                                              |     NaN     |

 So here the price comes up to: 8169kr.
 DKK for now.
-Here it should be noted that this is not close to the final cost, since the mounting brackets and the steel frame will cost a lot.
+Here it should be noted that this is not close to the final cost, since the mounting brackets, the steel frame, and the aluminium bottom plate will cost a lot.